 Bierocracy's giant pretzels are a hit with kids!

 Bierocracy — Long Island City

 If the weather is bad, pack up the kids and head to Long Island City.
-Bierocracy has all the perks of a traditional beer garden, without the garden part.
+Bierocracy has all the perks of a traditional beer garden, with less emphasis on the garden.
 Weather is a non-issue in this bright, open indoor space.
-If it happens to be a beautiful day, the front windows open up and offer an outdoor feel.
-There is plenty of seating and a seemingly endless selection of beers on tap.
+If it happens to be a beautiful day, there is an outdoor seating area, too.
+There is plenty of seating and a seemingly endless selection of beer on tap.
 Its menu will knock your socks off, with a nicely curated mix of classic (burgers and wings), cultural (goulash), and contemporary fare.
-Its mission is to provide an “old world” feel where are all are welcome.
+Its mission is to provide an “old-world” feel where are all are welcome.
 Mission accomplished, Bierocracy!

 Bohemian Hall & Beer Garden — Astoria

-The building that houses the Bohemian Hall & Biergarten has been around since 1910.
-This cultural hot spot in Astoria survived prohibition to become the perfect place for families to kick back and enjoy a cold beer and a selection of Czech favorites from their traditional-leaning menu.
-There is seating inside and outside, and plenty of it!
-Trees and umbrellas provide shade in the warmer months.
+The building that houses the Bohemian Hall & Beer Garden has been around since 1910.
+This cultural hot spot in Astoria survived prohibition to become the perfect place for families to kick back and enjoy a cold beer and a selection of Czech favorites from its traditional-leaning menu.
 It is one of the largest beer gardens in the city.
 Kids are welcome before 9pm.

-A version of this article first published in 2015, but it has since been revised.
+A version of this article was first published in 2015, but it has since been revised.